Using the WOPI protocol to integrate with Office for the web¶

 If you are a front-end engineer, you should begin with the following sections in addition to the Key concepts section and other general sections listed above:

-Finally, if you are looking for more details about the process for shipping your integration, see the Shipping your Office Online integration section.
+Finally, if you are looking for more details about the process for shipping your integration, see the Shipping your Office for the web integration section.